net-lisias-kspu/ContractConfigurator/Parameters.md

 **_COMING SOON!_**
 These are parameters that are specific to the RemoteTech module.

+##### ActiveVesselConnection
+**_COMING SOON!_**
+The ActiveVesselConnection requires that the vessel is capable of connecting to the active vessel at a given range.

+    PARAMETER
+    {
+        name = ActiveVesselConnection
+        type = ActiveVesselConnection

+        // The range in meters that the vessel must be able to connect to. range = 48000000

+        // Text to use for the parameter's title.
+        // Default = Active vessel antenna range: <range>
+        //title =
+    }

 ##### KSCConnectivity
 **_COMING SOON!_**
 The KSCConnectivity parameter requires that a vessel has connectivity to the Kerbal Space Center (ie. Mission Control).